jefferywmoore/CISSP-Study-Resources/CISSP-Domain-6-2024+Objectives.md

       - AKA "**unknown environment tests**"
       - does not provide attackers with any information prior to the attack
       - this simulates an external attacker trying to gain access to information about the business and technical environment before engaging in an attack
-  - Differences between vulnerability assessments and pen tests: vuln assessments are usually more automated, can be performed quickly, and no attempt to made to exploit vulns
+  - Differences between vulnerability assessments and pen tests: vuln assessments are usually more automated, can be performed quickly, and no attempt is made to exploit vulns
-  - Red, blue andd purple teams have been around for a long time, and is becoming more popular
+  - Red, blue and purple teams have been around for a long time, and are becoming more popular
     - Red team: this is the in-house offensive security team, they are the simulated hackers or the threat providing:
       - offensive security
       - ethical hacking
       - penetration testing
       - social engineering
       - threat intelligence
-    Blue team: the blue team is the in-house defensive team, working to stop the threat:
+    - Blue team: the blue team is the in-house defensive team, working to stop the threat:
       - defensive security
       - security monitoring
       - incident response
       - digital forensics
       - security operations
-    Purple: not a separate team, but purple represents the collaboration between the red and blue teams:
+    - Purple: not a separate team, but purple represents the collaboration between the red and blue teams:
       - red and blue teams working together
       - providing information sharing and healthy competition